fenago/apache-cassandra/lab_5.md

 Despite of using one Cassandra table, the basic row manipulation logic has been demonstrated.

-In the next chapter, we will continue enhancing the Stock Screener Application to collect stock quote data of a bunch of stocks and optimize the application with several refinements.
+In the next lab, we will continue enhancing the Stock Screener Application to collect stock quote data of a bunch of stocks and optimize the application with several refinements.